misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

-Due to my incomplete knowledge of the capabilities that [Ansible](http://docs.ansible.com/] provides, as well as some inherent limitations of what can and can not be coded in [Ansible playbook](http://docs.ansible.com/playbooks.html), there are certain corner cases where the playbook may produce incorrect results or error out:
+Due to my incomplete knowledge of the capabilities that [Ansible](http://docs.ansible.com/] provides, as well as some inherent limitations of what can and can not be coded in [Ansible playbook](http://docs.ansible.com/playbooks.html), there are corner cases where the playbook may produce incorrect results or error out:

 * Can not provision cluster of size 1, i.e. the variable __vm_count__ should be at least 2
 * After a cluster is provisioned it has to be restarted in order for each VM to properly acquire the domain name from the DHCP server